maiahirsch/maiahirsch.github.io/docs/lab7.md

 I replaced the linear extrapolation from lab 5 with the Kalman Filter running directly on the Artemis using the BasicLinearAlgebra library.
 All KF parameters (PID gains, d, m, sigma values) are sent over BLE from Python.

 The KF runs every loop iteration, predicting the next state using the physics model.
 It only performs a measurement updaye when a new ToF reading is available.
-This allows the pID controller to run at the full loop rate (~800Hz) using KF estimates between sensor readings, rather than being limited to the 50Hz ToF rate.
+This allows the PID controller to run at the full loop rate (~800Hz) using KF estimates between sensor readings, rather than being limited to the 50Hz ToF rate.

 In the early portion of the run (0-800ms), the raw ToF readings exhibit significant noise due to the 20ms timing budget at long range.
 Only once the car closes within ~1.5m, the ToF stabilizes and KF tracks closely, sucessfully guiding the car to stop at the 304mm target.